 The Data Transfer Appliance service uses a high-capacity storage appliance that you loan from Oracle for a short duration of time (30 days) to facilitate data migration to the cloud.
 The transfer appliance is especially useful when you need to migrate a large amount of data, up to 150 TB per appliance.
 Currently, the Data Transfer Appliance service is available to customers in the United States and Europe.

 The Data Transfer Disk service requires that you purchase your own hard drives to migrate data to the cloud.
 These hard drives are shipped back to you after the data is transferred successfully to your Object Storage or Archive Storage tenancy.
 The disk option is practical if you transfer only a relatively small set of data, or if you need more time than 30 days to copy your data for transfer.

 This FAQ page covers Data Transfer Disk.
 For more information about Data Transfer Appliance, see the Data Transfer Appliance FAQ webpage.

 First, create a transfer job.
 A transfer job represents a dataset that you want to import to Object Storage.
-Next, you must prepare one or more transfer disks.
-Each transfer disk represents a hard drive disk (HDD) that you intend to use to transfer the data.
-Each HDD represents a portion of your data to be copied into the target Object Storage bucket.
-For each transfer disk you create, you must copy your data to a compatible HDD.
-Finally, you create a transfer package and attach the transfer disks to it.
+Next, you must prepare a transfer disks.
+The transfer disk represents a hard drive disk (HDD) that you intend to use to transfer the data to be copied into the target Object Storage bucket.
+Finally, you create a transfer package and attach the transfer disk to it.
 A transfer package represents a single package that you send to Oracle, which can be tracked using a unique carrier tracking ID.